Luminova Framework

 ParameterTypeDescription

-$columnstringThe column name.
+$columnstringThe column name to search.

-$listarray<int,mixed>The expression values.
+$listarray<int,mixed>The array expression values.

 Return Value: